SuyashJoshi179/TryScape/README.md

 ### "Failed to generate image" error
 - Verify your Azure OpenAI deployment name is correct
-- Ensure you have a DALL-E 3 deployment in your Azure OpenAI resource
+- Ensure you have a gpt-image-1 deployment in your Azure OpenAI resource
 - Check your API key has not expired
 - Verify you have sufficient quota/credits